opendp/tumult-docs/public/analytics/dev/_sources/tutorials/privacy-budget-basics.rst.txt

    )

 .. testoutput::
-   :options: +IGNORE_EXCEPTION_DETAIL
+   :options: +NORMALIZE_WHITESPACE

    Traceback (most recent call last):
-   RuntimeError: Cannot answer measurement without exceeding maximum privacy loss: it needs 1, but the remaining budget is 1/2
+   RuntimeError: Cannot answer query without exceeding privacy budget: it needs approximately 1.000, but the remaining budget is approximately 0.500 (difference: 5.000e-01)

 The ``evaluate`` call returns an error.
 This is how the Session enforces its privacy promise: it makes sure that the queries cannot consume more than the